 I was raised in Brooklyn, New York.
 The door of our sixth-floor apartment was open to neighbors.
 Daily newspapers fostered grand debates around our kitchen table.
 Countless cups of coffee fueled the passions of adults committed to agreeing or disagreeing over local and world issues.
 I listened in awe.
 These formative years influenced my career commitment to narrative drawing.

 Drawing drives my thinking.
 As a drawing evolves, I clarify the narrative.
-The Internal Affairs of Mr. Invincible, a series of extravagant mixed-media drawings on newsprint, illustrates this daily practice.
-Like newspaper opinion pages, these renderings elaborate on ordinary and extraordinary phenomena, physical preoccupations, anxieties, and observations regarding the details of everyday living.
+The Internal Affairs of Mr. Invincible, a series of extravagant mixed-media drawings on the editorial pages of the New York Times, illustrates this daily practice.
+Like all newspaper opinion pages, these renderings elaborate on ordinary and extraordinary phenomena, physical preoccupations, anxieties, and observations regarding the details of everyday living.

 As an optimistic traveler, I follow a path of curiosity beginning with a single drawn line.
 Influences derive from news stories, personal interactions, memory, history, intuition, or a previous night’s dream.